Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychPortAudio-Start.md

 startTime = PsychPortAudio('Start', pahandle [, repetitions=1] [, when=0] [, waitForStart=0] [, stopTime=inf] [, resume=0]);

-Start a [PortAudio](PortAudio) audio device.
+Start a [PsychPortAudio](PsychPortAudio) audio device.
 The 'pahandle' is the handle of the device to
 start.
 Starting a device means: Start playback of output devices, start
 recording on capture device, do both on full duplex devices. 'waitForStart' if
 set to 1 will wait until device has really started, default is to continue